All tutorials

 Convert to 3 word address

-More info about convertTo3wa
+More information about convertTo3wa

 , including returned results is available in the what3words REST API documentation.